-RNeasy Plus Universal Kits integrate phenol/guanidine-based sample lysis and silica-membrane purification of total RNA.
-QlAzol Lysis Reagent, included in the kits, is a monophasic solution of phenol and guanidine thiocyanate, designed to facilitate lysis of all kinds of tissues and inhibit RNases.
-The high lysis efficiency of the reagent and the subsequent removal of contaminants by organic phase extraction enable use of larger amounts of tissue with RNeasy spin columns:

-- RNeasy Plus Universal Mini Kit up to 50 mg of tissue (or up to 100 mg of brain or adipose tissue) per RNeasy Mini spin column - RNeasy Plus Universal Midi Kit up to 250 mg of tissue (or up to 500 mg of brain or adipose tissue) per RNeasy Midi spin column
+The RNeasy Microarray Tissue Mini Kit integrates phenol/guanidine-based sample lysis and silica-membrane purification of total RNA.
+QlAzol Lysis Reagent, included in the kit, is a monophasic solution of phenol and guanidine thiocyanate, designed to facilitate lysis of all types of tissue and inhibit RNases.
+The high lysis efficiency of the reagent and the subsequent removal of contaminants by organic phase extraction enables use of larger amounts of tissue with RNeasy spin columns.
+RNA can be purified from up to 50 mg of human or animal tissue (or up to 100 mg of brain or adipose tissue) per RNeasy Mini spin column.[†]

 Tissue samples are homogenized in QIAzol Lysis Reagent.
-After addition of gDNA Eliminator Solution and chloroform, the homogenate is separated into aqueous and organic phases by centrifugation.
-RNA partitions to the upper, aqueous phase, while DNA partitions to the interphase and proteins to the lower, organic phase or the interphase.
-The upper, aqueous phase is collected, and RNA is purified using RNeasy spin columns.
-The steps of the RNA purification procedure differ depending on the kit format.
+After addition of chloroform, the homogenate is separated into aqueous and organic phases by centrifugation.
+RNA partitions to the upper, aqueous phase while DNA partitions to the interphase and proteins to the lower, organic phase or the interphase.

-The upper, aqueous phase is mixed with ethanol to provide appropriate binding conditions and applied to an RNeasy Mini spin column.
-Total RNA binds to the spin column membrane, and phenol and other contaminants are efficiently washed away.
-High-quality RNA is then eluted in RNase-free water (see flowchart, page 10).
+The upper, aqueous phase is collected, and ethanol is added to provide appropriate binding conditions.
+The sample is then applied to an RNeasy spin column, where the total RNA binds to the membrane, and phenol and other contaminants are efficiently washed away.
+High-quality RNA is then eluted in RNase-free water (see flowchart, page 9).